mslycn/wyoming-sherpa-onnx/README.md

 # wyoming-funasr-onnx

-Wyoming Protocol stt Server for home assistant voice assistant.
+Wyoming protocol server for the funasr speech to text system.

 ## Features